-Presents concepts which provide an orientation to the historic and philosophic perspectives of nursing and the scientific principles which form the foundation for nursing practice.
-An introduction to the role of the nurse, legal and ethical considerations in nursing practice, the nursing process and the helping relationship are presented.
-Basic physiologic and psychosociocultural needs of the individual and adaptive responses to health and illness are addressed.
-Examines the physiological and psychosocial needs and nursing care of the individual and family experiencing the stress of surgery and treatment of cancer.
-Principles of medication administration, fluid and electrolyte balance and oxygenation are introduced.
-Concepts of pharmacology, nutrition and legal-ethical issues are integrated.
-(Corequisite: LSCI1450)
+This course introduces the student to the role of the nurse and the basic concepts of nursing practice, including the nursing process and therapeutic communication.
+Legal, ethical and cultural considerations in nursing practice are presented.
+Basic physiologic and psychosocial needs of the individual and adaptive responses to health and illness are addressed.
+Principles of pharmacology and medication administration, fluid and electrolyte balance, nutrition and oxygenation are introduced.
+(Corequisite: LSCI1450) (Fall 2012)